wangrunji0408/DBProject/FileFormat.md

 ## Table metadata page

 - 0-243: Reserved
-- 244-247: Page ID of first data page of the table
+- 244-247: Page ID of first data page of the table (-1 if there is no data page)
 - 248-251: Length of records
 - 252-255: Number of records
 - 256-8191: Reserved

 ## Data page

-- 0-3: Page ID of previous data page of the table
+- 0-3: Page ID of previous data page of the table (-1 if this is first data page)
-- 4-7: Page ID of next data page of the table
+- 4-7: Page ID of next data page of the table (-1 if this is last data page)
 - 8-87: Reserved
 - 88-91: Length of records
 - 92-95: Number of records